plmrph/budget-helper/README.md

 To set up ML:
 1. Go to the ML Training page in the application (button in the top right)
 2. Create a dataset from your transactions (recommended: at least 500-1000 categorized transactions for good performance.
 If you didn't import enough Transactions when Syncing the Budget, go back and import more)
-3. Train a model using the PXBlendSC strategy
+3. Train a model using the PXBlendSC-RF strategy
 4. Once training completes, review the performance metrics of the model.
 If they look good, set it as your default model on the Model Management page
 5. Use predictions on the Transactions page for individual or batch categorization